cwhd/hdp-r/README.md

 Not long ago [Jacob K. Yang](https://github.com/yajacob) built out a [Python version](https://github.com/yajacob/hdm_project) of HDM.
 This project is borrowing some interface elements from that project.

+The math work here was based on calculations provide by [Dr. Ramin Neshati](https://www.linkedin.com/in/ramin-neshati-b8a635b/)